Soo Line High Bridge: History

-The bridge was the second bridge on a Wisconsin Central Railway line that connecting Chippewa Falls, Wisconsin, with Minneapolis, Minnesota.
+The bridge was the second bridge on a Wisconsin Central Railway line that connected Chippewa Falls, Wisconsin, with Minneapolis, Minnesota.
 The line was originally built in 1884.
 The crossing of the St. Croix River was difficult for the railway, since the original bridge across the river was very low and trains had to contend with steep grades on both sides of the river.
 This made it necessary to use helper engines and to make trains shorter.
 In 1909 the Wisconsin Central Railway built a higher bridge over the river.
 The bridge is 184 ft above the river and 2682 ft long, with five steel arches towering above the river.

 The Wisconsin Central Railway was leased by the Minneapolis, St. Paul and Sault Ste.
 Marie Railway in 1909.
 In 1961 the Minneapolis, St. Paul and Sault Ste.
 Marie Railway, Wisconsin Central Railway and the Duluth, South Shore and Atlantic Railway merged to form the Soo Line Railroad.
 After the Soo Line Railroad acquired the Chicago, Milwaukee, St. Paul and Pacific Railroad, it shifted Chicago–Minneapolis traffic to that railroad's superior mainline.
 In 1987 the bridge and much of the Soo Line's track in Wisconsin became part of the new Wisconsin Central Ltd. The Wisconsin Central was acquired by Canadian National Railway on January 30, 2001.